luuuccasss/SecureChat/DISCLAIMER.md

 ## CONTACT

-For questions regarding this disclaimer, please open an issue on the project's GitHub repository.
+For questions regarding this disclaimer, please open an issue on the project's GitHub repository: https://github.com/luuuccasss/SecureChat/issues

 **BY USING SECURECHAT, YOU ACKNOWLEDGE THAT YOU HAVE READ THIS DISCLAIMER AND AGREE TO BE BOUND BY ITS TERMS.**